Actor Aloysius Pang dies after sustaining serious injuries in SAF training accident

 SINGAPORE: Actor Aloysius Pang has died after sustaining serious injuries during a Singapore Armed Forces (SAF) training exercise in New Zealand, the Ministry of Defence (MINDEF) said in a statement on Wednesday (Jan 23) night.

-An independent Committee of Inquiry will be convened to investigate the circumstances leading to the incident, MINDEF added.
+An independent Committee of Inquiry will be convened to investigate the circumstances leading to the incident, MINDEF said.

+It added that preliminary findings will be shared in a press conference chaired by the Chief of Defence Force on Thursday.

+READ: Aloysius Pang dies in SAF training accident - What we know so far

-28-year-old Pang died at 8.45pm that evening at Waikato Hospital in Hamilton, where he was receiving treatment, the statement said.
+Pang, 28, died at 8.45pm Wednesday evening at Waikato Hospital in Hamilton, where he was receiving treatment, the statement said.

 He had been carrying out repair work inside a Singapore Self-Propelled Howitzer - an artillery gun mounted on an armoured chassis - with two other SAF personnel when the accident happened at the Waiouru Training Area on Jan 19.

-"Unfortunately, CFC Pang sustained injuries when the gun barrel was lowered," said MINDEF.
+"Unfortunately, CFC (NS) Pang sustained injuries when the gun barrel was lowered," said MINDEF.

 He was evacuated to Waikato Hospital, a regional trauma centre, where he underwent a number of surgeries to treat his injuries.
 Tan Tock Seng Hospital's chief of trauma and acute care surgery, Dr Teo Li Tserng, was flown in to assist the New Zealand medical team tending to Pang.